 At around 2 AM, on Thursday, March 17, 2011 Ebrahim was arrested from his home by the Bahrain government.
 His only crime was calling for genuine democratic reforms in Bahrain.

 He was not allowed to contact his family for over a week, and even then he was only allowed a few seconds to talk on the phone.
-His lawyer is called upon by military authorities to attend interrogation sessions only, which has been twice so far since Ebrahim’s arrest.
-Beyond that there has been no other communication.
+His lawyer was called upon by military authorities to attend interrogation sessions only.

-The arrest of Ebrahim Sharif is just one of several attacks targeting the political group Wa’ad since the start of the democracy protests:
+The 2011 and 2015 arrests of Ebrahim Sharif is just one of several attacks targeting the political group Wa’ad since the start of the democracy protests:

-- The government has suspended Wa’ad from operating
+- The government had suspended Wa’ad from operating

 - Its headquarters in Umm al Hassam was ransacked and set alight twice